Infineon/deepcraft-studio-accelerators/PresenceDetectionVision/README.md

 ## Steps to Production

 The recommended path to production for this project includes the following steps:
-- Add more data of human expeically in the scenario close to your own use case if detection rate is low.
+- Add more images with people especially in the scenario close to your own use case if detection rate is low.
 - Add negative data to make human presence detections robust against non relevant objects.
 - Try different augmentation settings to increase the variability of the dataset.
 - Try different advanced settings such as optimizer,  iou threshold or confidence threshold to make model more or less sensitive.

-## Getting Started

-Please visit [developer.imagimob.com](https://developer.imagimob.com), where you can read about Imagimob Studio and go through step-by-step tutorials to get you quickly started.

-## Help & Support

-If you need support or if you want to know how to deploy the model on to the device, please submit a ticket on the Infineon [community forum ](https://community.infineon.com/t5/Imagimob/bd-p/Imagimob/page/1) Imagimob Studio page.